Alaska Invasive Species Working Group

 Why do we need to work together?

 Alaska is a major location for sea and air shipping, tourism and resource production.
-Long borders, long coastlines, busy shipping centers, and a large amount of imported goods give invasive species a lot of ways in.
+Long borders, long coastlines, busy shipping centers, and a large amount of imported goods give invasive species many ways into the state.

 To control and prevent invasive species, Alaska needs to make the most of its existing organizations and their available resources.